jade-guiton/zignes/README.md

 **An NES emulator using SDL2 written in Zig.**

 Made mostly for fun.
-Not very accurate, and only supports mappers 0 and 1 for now.
+Not very accurate, and only supports mappers 0, 1, and 2 for now.

 CPU and PPU emulation are decent enough to run Super Mario Bros or The Legend of Zelda without issue.
-APU emulation is still very incomplete.
+APU emulation is still rather incomplete, and does not support DCM samples.

 Many thanks to the contributors of the NESDev Wiki.